 The punk scene in Seattle in 1976 was microscopic, and the crowd at the TMT Show mainly comprised members and friends of the few other punk bands in the city at the time.
 Admission to the event was one dollar, and it was attended by roughly 100 people — just enough for the bands to pay for the room rental.
 Most of the audience, like most of the band members, were teenagers — and many of those people would soon go on to form their own bands.

 Case in point: among those working “security” at the event was 18-year-old Penelope Houston, who would later move to San Francisco and become lead singer of the Avengers, the greatly influential American punk band of the late 1970s.
-Also in the audience was Damon Titus, guitar player for the Fruitland Famine Band, a country-rock covers-oriented act.
+Also in the audience was Damon Titus, guitar player for the Fruitland Famine Band, a country-rock covers-oriented act from Olympia.
 Inspired by what he witnessed that night, Titus would soon transform his band into the Enemy, one of Seattle’s most important early punk bands.

 All the bands on the TMT Show bill were connected to the punk scene at Seattle’s Roosevelt High School, now considered an incubator of sorts for much of what would later develop within the Seattle punk scene.
 The Roosevelt High punk scene was driven largely by Chatterbox, a DIY fanzine published by Neil Hubbard and Lee Lumsden, drummer for the Meyce.
 Although the TMT Show was promoted as a punk show, there was in fact some stylistic diversity among the three featured bands.